Response Tagging

 $tagHandler->invalidateTags(['group-a', 'tag-four'])->flush();

-This will ban all requests having either the tag group-a
+This will ban all requests having either the tag group-a /or/ tag-four.

-will stay in the cache.
+Only /one will stay in the cache.

 Note